SebastianMaciel/react-minimalist-form/README.md

 - `handleSubmit`: Wraps validation and `event.preventDefault` for easier form submission.
 - `handleBlur`: Marks a field as touched when an input loses focus.
 - `resetForm`: Resets the form to its initial values.
 Pass new defaults to `resetForm` to update the initial state.
+- `resetField`: Restore a single field to its initial value.
+- `clearErrors`: Remove error messages for a field or the whole form.
 - `watch`: A function to track specific fields or the entire form state in real-time.
 - `setFieldValue`: Programmatically update any field by path.
 - `errors`: Object containing validation errors.
 - `isValid`: `true` when the form has no validation errors.
+- `isSubmitting`: `true` while `handleSubmit` is running.
 - `validate`: Run validation and update the errors state.
 Returns a promise that resolves to `true` when the form is valid.
 - `dirtyFields`: Object tracking which fields have been modified.
 - `isDirty`: `true` when any field has changed.